SivilTaram/dl4c.github.io/callforpapers.md

 2. We will communicate the accept/reject decisions individually and privately to the respective authors on March 3rd, 2023.
 The authors will be able to see the reviews and the decision on OpenReview, but no information will be made public until April 21st, 2023.
 3. Accepted submissions (abstract + pdf) will be publicly visible only after April 21st, 2023, that is, when the camera-ready pdfs are available.
 At that point, everyone will be able to see the abstracts and the pdfs of the accepted submissions.
 4. Rejected and withdrawn submissions will not become public.
 5. Reviews will not be made public.
-They will be visible only to the authors, the reviewers who wroten them, and the organizers.
+They will be visible only to the authors, the reviewers who will have written them, and the organizers.

 ##### **Anonymity requirements**